Charlestown suburb profile

 Charlestown rental market trends

-The rental market in Charlestown has experienced notable growth, with house rents increasing 12.6% over the past year to $650 per week, while unit rents have risen 10% to $550 per week.
+The rental market in Charlestown has experienced notable growth, with house rents increasing by 12.1% over the past year to $650 per week, while unit rents have risen 10% to $550 per week.
 With its strategic location and ongoing development, Charlestown continues to attract both renters and investors seeking promising returns in a vibrant community.

 Suburbs near Charlestown